pluja/awesome-privacy/README.md

 ### Third-party
+- [Ente](https://ente.io/) - End-to-end encrypted storage for photos and videos, with family plans and options to share photos and videos with friends.
+Open source apps.
 - [Stingle Photos](https://stingle.org/) - Open source solution that provides strong security, privacy and encryption to backup your photos.
 - [Crypt.ee](https://crypt.ee/) - A private and encrypted place for all your photos, documents, notes and more.